o-izima/Customer-Churn-Prediction/README.md

 **Deliverables in this project:**

 - Python code files implementing random forest and support vector classification algorithms.
-- PDF report (**Critical Analysis**) containing critical analysis of the approach and results covering the mentioned key points.
+- PDF report (**Critical Analysis.pdf**) containing critical analysis of the approach and results covering the mentioned key points.

 **CA_data: cleaned training and testing**